Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 Step 4: Export

-Export the transcript with speaker labels as SRT, VTT, PDF, TXT, or DOCX.
-The speaker tags will be preserved in all formats.
+Export with speaker labels as SRT, VTT, PDF, TXT, or DOCX.
+Tags carry through all formats.

 Tips for Accurate Speaker Identification